akando42/next-map/public/content/posts/07-13/index.md

 ![Japan Major Human Settlements](content/posts/07-13/hiroshima_vs_tokyo.png)

-By NUKING non-essential targets to demonstrate America's ability to cause much larger damage to the Empire of Japan more important targets, America was able to turn Japan from a hostile enemy into an obedient ally.

 The event altered United States geographical advatanges by eliminating any Pacific Ocean threats and stationing Forward Military Bases directly on East Asian doorsteps at South Korea, Okinawa, Taiwan, Guam and the Philipine.
 The US mainland became the safest place on earth to store your assets and raise your family.
 As the result, The US can expand their Genetics options by drawing a massive amount of immigrations from Europe and Asia to US Mainland.

 ![US East Asia Forward Basses](content/posts/07-13/us_east_asia_forward_bases.png)